marad/includer/readme.md

 ## How does it work?

 This is really simple.
-This copies file from one place to another, but if the file contains `#include some_file` line it'll be replaced with contents of `some_file`.
+It copies file from one place to another, and if the file contains `#include some_file` line it'll be replaced with contents of `some_file`.

 This is not recirsive so if `some_file` has `#include` directives, they won't